roumail/roumail.github.io/content/post/series-books-i-read-in-2023/2023-10-24-personal-development-books-i-read-in-2023-continued/index.md

 2023 has been a productive year as far as reading books is concerned.
 The most crucial ingredient in achieving this was

+caption: "Essentialism"
+caption: "Effortless Mastery"
+caption: "How to Do Nothing"
+caption: "The Artist's way"

 ## Comments from the books below